 Sizing requirements are measured in groups of T-shirt sizes such as Small, Medium, and Large.
 Each group has a considered maximum load of the following users:

-- Concurrent users—represent the number of users that are logged in and actively working on a system across each of the following BMC Helix IT Service Management applications that are hosted on a single deployment of BMC Helix IT Service Management:
+- Concurrent users—represent the number of users that are logged in and actively working on a system across each of the following BMC Helix Service Management applications that are hosted on a single deployment of BMC Helix Service Management:

 - BMC Helix ITSM